MediaRon/wp-presenter-pro/readme.txt

 == Upgrade Notice ==

-= 2.0.7 =
+= 2.0.9 =
-Adding filter for others to add blocks programmatically.
-Adding admin option to show all blocks when editing a slide.
-New slide option for disabling the centered view.
-Added a taxonomy so you can display an archive of your presentations.
+Added background gradient to slides and vertical slides (requires the Gutenberg plugin).
+Added support for Ultimate Addons for Gutenberg.
+Fixing undefined errors with vertical slides.
+Added option to show/hide the admin bar during presentation view.